ICGC-TCGA-PanCancer/pancancer-documentation/pancan-scripts/README.md

     $ perlbrew use 5.18.2
     # check if right version
     $ perl -v # should show you 5.18.2
-    # install cpanm
+    # You might also want to use cpanminus to make installing modules much easier
     $ perlbrew install-cpanm

 Now that you have the right version of perl, we can begin to install all the dependencies.
-Before installing the modules, you need to install all the packages :
+Before installing the modules, you need to install the following packages :

     $ sudo apt-get install libxml2-dev
     $ sudo apt-get install libexpat1-dev